ApplauseOSS/kms-encryption-toolbox/README.md

 The library also exposes an additional Bash script helpful in automated deployments:

-* `decrypt-and-start.sh` - Decrypts all the environment variables that start with `decrypt:` and saves the decrypted values in the same environment variables.
+* `decrypt-and-start` - Decrypts all the environment variables that start with `decrypt:` and saves the decrypted values in the same environment variables.
 Then it executes the passed parameters.
 This script can be used as an entrypoint in a Dockerfile.

 ## Troubleshooting